AGOberprieler/GinJinn2/docs/5-example_applications.rst

 *Leucanthemum* Leaf Segmentation
 --------------------------------

-The *Leucanthemum* dataset comprises digital images of herbarium specimens from 12 *Leucanthemum* species.
+The *Leucanthemum* dataset comprises images of herbarium specimens from 12 *Leucanthemum* species.
-There is only one object category "leaf", which denotes intact leaves that might be used to quantify leaf shape for, e.g., geometric morphometrics.
+There is only one object category "leaf", which denotes intact leaves that could be used to quantify leaf shape, e.g., for geometric morphometrics.
-To be able to train a segmentation model for pixel perfect detection, the leaves are annotated using polygons.
+To be able to train a segmentation model for pixel-perfect detection, the leaves are annotated using polygons.

-An example image with overlayed annotation (original images are color images, the image is shown in grayscale to emphasize the annotations):
+An example image with overlaid object annotations (here, the image is shown in grayscale to emphasize the annotations):

 .. image:: images/leucanthemum_ann_0.jpg
     :alt: Leucanthemum image with instance-segmentation annotations.

-For this dataset, we will build a pipeline to facilitate automatic feature extraction from digitized herbarium specimens.
+Using this dataset, we will build a pipeline to facilitate automatic feature extraction from digitized herbarium specimens.
-Similar to the Yellow-Stickytrap dataset, there are some potential problems concerning the data:
+Similar to the Yellow-Stickytraps dataset, there are some potential problems concerning the data:

-1) the objects (leaves) are small in relation to the image size
+1) The objects (leaves) are small in relation to the image size.
-2) the images are very large (~4000x6000 pixels)
+2) The images are very large (~4000x6000 pixels).
-3) the objects (leaves) are very variable (basal vs. apical leaves)
+3) The objects (leaves) are very variable (basal vs. apical leaves).

-Problem 3) could potentially be solved by subdiving the leaf category into subcategories for, e.g., apical, intermediate, and basal leaves.
+Problem 3) could potentially be solved by subdiving the leaf category into subcategories like apical, intermediate, and basal leaves.
-This, however, would potentially required a larger amount of training data to account for the now smaller number of samples per category.
+This, however, would potentially require a larger amount of training data to account for the now smaller number of samples per category.
 We will concentrate on solving problems 1) and 2) by applying a custom pipeline consisting of two models:
 The first model, from now on called BBox Model, will be trained to detect the bounding boxes of intact leaves in sliding-window crops of the original images.
 The second model, from now on called Segmentation Model (Seg.
 Model), will segment the leaves within the bounding boxes.

-The pipeline will look like this:
+The pipeline for model fitting will look like this:

 .. image:: images/leucanthemum_workflow.png
     :alt: Leucanthemum leaf segmentation pipeline.